RGS The Grange opened its doors in 1996 with just twenty pupils, a colourful history and a bright future.

 Alfred C. Hooper Esq. was the owner of The Grange estate in 1879 and he used the land to grow wheat, barley, beans and roots.
 He was also heavily involved with Claines Church.
 In 1903 it is believed that a Mrs Emily Vigors purchased The Grange Estate.

 In August 1919 it passed to Lieutenant Colonel Walter Raleigh Chichester for just £6,500.
 He had served in the South African War (1900 – 1902), and was a Major in the First World War but was wounded by a shell at Le Cateau, taken prisoner and had his right leg amputated by German surgeons.
 In the later stages of the war he took over command of Norton Barracks, retiring as a Lieutenant Colonel.
 However, that was not the end of his service as he later took over the 8th Battalion, did good work for the Prisoners of War Fund and helped with recruiting for the Women’s Force.
 He was a Justice Of Peace in 1921, a Deputy Lieutenant for the County of Worcestershire and the County Council representative for Ombersley in 1932.

-In 1995 RGS Worcester purchased the site to house its small, but growing, prep school and the School opened its doors in September,1996.
+In 1995 RGS Worcester purchased the site to house its small, but growing, private prep school and the School opened its doors in September,1996.
 In 2003 the big build was carried out and a huge extension was started.
 On completion in 2005 the Architects, Lett & Sweetland, were short listed for an award from the Royal Institute of British Architects.
-The build finished ahead of schedule, being driven by the then Chairman of Governors, Mr Philip Sawyer, and the Bursar, Commander Mike Sime, who brought the build in on budget of £4.1 million.
+The school build finished ahead of schedule, being driven by the then Chairman of Governors, Mr Philip Sawyer, and the Bursar, Commander Mike Sime, who brought the build in on budget of £4.1 million.